Table of Contents

 If you are considering extending your property, there may be a manhole somewhere within the space you have allocated for the extension.
 Building directly over a public sewer manhole is not only prohibited but undesirable, as odours from the sewer will be detectable inside the property.
 If you are building within three metres of a public sewer, you will also need to obtain a build-over agreement from your local water authority.
 To protect all sewers from damage, foundations for an extension will need to be kept at a safe distance from the pipes and excavated to a lower level than the pipes.

 If your sewer is privately owned (i.e. serves only your property) and it isn’t possible to redesign the extension to avoid it, local authorities may allow you to install a sealed chamber that will prevent odours from escaping.
-Bear in mind, however, that should the manhole need to be opened, you will be in for an unpleasant experience until it has been resealed!
+Bear in mind, however, that should the manhole need to be opened, you will be in for a highly unpleasant experience until it has been resealed!

 The responsibility of maintaining and repairing damaged manhole covers depends on where the manhole is located.
 If it is on your property and forms part of the system used exclusively by your property, then you or the property owner will be responsible.